 Currently, most travellers wishing to visit Tasmania travel via Melbourne before connecting onto a one-hour flight to Hobart Airport (HBT).
 It also competes with Launceston Airport (LST) located 177 kilometres away by road.

 Qantas Planning on Flying Direct to India?

-At Qantas‘ Investory Day Presentation it was announce that the airline is considering flights between Australia and India.
+At Qantas‘ Investor Day Presentation it was announced that the airline is considering flights between Australia and India.

-The growing middle class among its 1.37 billion population represents Australia’s fastest-frowing inbound market, and Qantas is keep for a slice of that pie.
+The growing middle class among its 1.37 billion population represents Australia’s fastest-growing inbound market, and Qantas is kept for a slice of that pie.

-At the Investors Day Presentation it was cited that the country still represents “low volumes, fragmented over many cities and low yield”.
-However, they did state that a “South East Asian hub[s] remain (the) best way to service demand”.
+At the Investors Day Presentation, it was cited that the country still represents “low volumes, fragmented over many cities and low yield”.
+However, they did state that a “South-East Asian hub[s] remains (the) best way to service demand”.

 This potentially cites Qantas and/or Jetstar’s Singapore hub as a base for flights to key Indian cities “in the medium term.”

-Further out, the airlines says, is “long term potential to operate direct services from east coast Australia.”
+Further out, the airlines say, is “long term potential to operate direct services from east coast Australia.”

 This would mean that customers living in Melbourne could be in India in as little as 14-hours.
 Flights from Melbourne to Singapore have a flight time of 7hrs 50minutes, and flights from Singapore to New Delhi have a flight time of 5hrs and 55minutes.